Paul Kwilecki: Work

 One bias was his greater sympathy for the poorer inhabitants of Bainbridge than the wealthier.
 In Kwilecki's work as a whole, prosperous citizens barely figure except as store owners or shoppers.
 Some pictures feature whites from the lower end of the socio-economic spectrum.
 However, images abound of indigent African-Americans, who, when he began his work in the 1960s, were destined to social humiliation and bare subsistence.
 There are qualitative differences in how he portrayed his well-off subjects as opposed to their deprived counterparts.
-The religion series illustrates.